electric-sql/electric/docs/integrations/deployment/fly.md

 ### Postgres with logical replication

-Before we start, make sure you have an instance of Fly Postgres deployed
+Before we start, make sure you have an instance of Fly Postgres deployed:

 ```shell
 $ fly pg create